wethera/cc-lfs/readme.md

 # Azure CycleCloud Lustre

-> Note: This repo is a fork with a very small modification to include a toggle that enables/disables the Lustre client siftware installation.
+> Note: This repo is a fork with a very small modification to include a toggle that enables/disables the Lustre client software installation.
 All original work and credit to (https://github.com/edwardsp/cyclecloud-lfs)

 Lustre is a High Performance Parallel Filesystem typically used for High Performance Computing.
 This repository contains an Azure CycleCloud project and templates to create a lustre file system on Azure.